sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Failed to retrieve group. %(details)s
 :Groups: operational, authenticated, failure, failure-high
 :From version: 2.0.0
-:To version: None
 :Description: Error occurred while retrieving the group for new home folder.
 :Data:
   :details: Details about the error.

-20044
-^^^^^

-:Message: Failed to load the main configuration file for %(path)s.
-See previous error.
-:Groups: operational, process, failure, failure-high
-:From version: 2.0.0
-:To version: 3.6.0
-:Description: Error occurred while loading the main configuration file.
-:Data:
-  :path: Path from where configuration file was loaded